Malayala Manorama

 He had succumbed to the injuries sustained in a tragic road accident at Ulloor on 2.11.2025.
 It was a hit and run at 4.32 pm that day.
 As he had been critically injured he was under treatment at KIMS Hospital, Trivandrum.
 But his life could not be saved.

 The PSC Nagar was established at the Neerazhi Lane on his initiative.
 He was instrumental in ensuring proper maintenance of the road to the PSC Nagar.
 He had acted in amateur dramas.
 His neighbours recall that he would be going out for various purposes ten or twelve times day.
 Two of these were for seeing off his grandchild to the school and to receive the child on the way back.
+He had kept himself busy and active.

-At home everything revolved around him.
 His wife Razia was a very good friend of Lila.
 They were colleagues.
 They used to converse over phone on the 1st of every month.
 Razia did not break it even when they were staying with their daughter in England for a while.

 He had a fine sense of humour.
 One day he had remarked, "Nammal nellu kuthy chorundu.
 Innu ellavarum mobile kuthy chorunnunnu."
 Roughly translated into English it is, "We dehusked the paddy through hand pounding and ate the rice.
 Today we eat rice while hand pounding the mobile."

 On that fateful day, he had set out from home on his scooter for a hair cut at the saloon.
-He parked the sccoter in front of a shop where Neerazhi lane branched off from the National highway where the traffic is quite heavy.
+He parked the sccoter in front of a shop where Neerazhi lane branched off from the National highway and where the traffic is quite heavy.
 Then he walked on to his destination.
 Something he did as a routine several times a day.
-But it was different this time.
+All through his life.

 He was very helpful to his neighbours.
 He was there for all their needs

-He was very affectionate.
 He taught Malayalam online to his grandchild in England.

 As both of them were employed and since they had no one to entrust the children with after the maternity leave of ninety days was over, they had to put the children in the nursery.
 Though it was painful to them as parents, the children were well looked after by the nurses there.
 The children grew up and did well in studies - one is a doctor and the other an engineer.